Below are descriptions of my ongoing research projects. For a list of completed working papers and publications, please see my completed papers page.

 Youth Ready is a training and mentoring program for youth in developing countries, which intends to provide at-risk youth the skills, knowledge, and experience necessary to successfully enter the workforce.
 I’m working with World Vision International and Limestone Analytics to conduct a randomized evaluation of the program as it is rolled out in El Salvador and Honduras.
 An academic paper is planned for release following the endline analysis in 2019.

-Optimal allocation of resources across projects or opportunities
+Evidence-based decision making and the optimal allocation of resources across projects or opportunities

 My research on lobbying, crowdfunding, and charitable giving described above is related to a more general theme throughout my research agenda.
 I am interested in how governments, organizations, and individuals allocate scarce resources across competing opportunities, and how this allocation may be made more efficient.